HL7/wg-cqiwg/QRDA/HL7 QRDA I/STU 5.2/v1.1 - Errata/README.md

 Version 1.1 Added a test enforcing having at most one diagnosis of rank = 1 in Encounter Performed template

-When  using the schematron, the vocabulary file voc.xml mudy be placed in the same location as the schematron file.
+When  using the schematron, the vocabulary file voc.xml must be placed in the same location as the schematron file.